Recruiting millennial teachers? Get on social.

 So are millennial teachers surfing district social media accounts as they research schools?
 Only 22% of the teachers we surveyed indicated that they’d checked district or school social media when researching jobs.
 However, the open responses we gathered told a different story.
 “Social media is key,” one teacher told us.
 “I love being involved on campus and seeing exciting things happening at the school.”
 Another said she specifically looks for school leaders on social media.

-Use social media to recruit.
+Use social media to recruit teachers.

 Here’s the kicker: according to our research, 22% of districts aren’t even present on social media.
 And less than half are active on both Facebook and Twitter.
 Therefore, it could be that candidates aren’t checking district social media because there isn’t much to see.